New Chandigarh: Education City

 The Education city of New Chandigarh is spread over 1700 acres and was developed to have campuses of universities and educational institutes.
 Institute of Technology and Future Trends College is located at Sector 11 of New Chandigarh.

 Medi City

 Medicity of New Chandigarh has 100 bed Tata Memorial Centre's Homi Bhabha Cancer Hospital and Research Centre which is spread over 50 acres.
 Stem Cell Centre is also under construction.
 There is a plan of Dr. B.R.
 Ambedkar State Institute of Medical Sciences connected to Civil Hospital of Phase VI, Mohali.
 Some Organic Farms are also located in the city.

 Residential Townships

 The Project New Chandigarh also introduced the private housing companies apart from the public residential area under GMADA.
 The Omaxe and DLF are the main private housing societies.

 Tourism

 The Oberoi Sukhvilas Resort & Spa is a 5 star luxury resort located at Palanpur village near New Chandigarh.
 Shaheed Dr. Diwan Singh Kalepani Museum is also located nearby.
 Siswan forest range is a major ecotourism area which consists Leopard safari and forest trek.
 There are theatre plays in the city.

+Central Business District

+The Central Business District (CBD) of New Chandigarh is envisioned as the primary commercial and financial hub of the city.
+Modeled on the lines of Sector 17, Chandigarh, it is designed to serve as a world-class business center.
+The CBD is planned to accommodate: